Simon248/backup_volumes/README.md

 # backup_volumes
+> [!IMPORTANT]

-** ACHTUNG: those scripts will stop runing container using the specified volumes, then re run them. ** Dont forget to chmod+x the scripts
+> Those scripts will stop runing container using the specified volumes, then re run them.

+Dont forget to chmod+x the scripts

 ## use backup-volume-script.sh for one volume to save: